If you want to complete some additional reading beyond what is in our Lesson 1 pages, I recommend:

 - North Point - Point on horizon in direction of geographical north.

 - South Point - Point on horizon in direction of geographical south.

 - Vertical Circle - Any great circle which passes through the zenith.
-(Sorry about the typo in this one!)

 - Meridian - The vertical circle which passes through the north and south points.